9 Travel-Friendly Toys For Holiday Gifts

-Making the rounds at some recent toy fairs I had one eye on the upcoming holiday season and the other on items that will go wherever you might in 2016, whether that be grandma’s house, your favorite beach or a vacation home in Italy.
+Making the rounds at some recent toy fairs I had one eye on the upcoming holiday season and the other on items that will go wherever you might this year, whether that be grandma’s house, your favorite beach or a vacation home in Italy.
 Here were my best finds.

 Playmobil and Lego have both realized that kids like traveling with their tiny toys—and parents hate trying to not lose them.
 And they’ve come up with their own carrying cases.
 Playmobil has 12 to Take-Along cases in sports, fantasy and adventure themes for boys and girls.
 Lego has two Junior Suitcases, with relatively gender-neutral supermarket and fire fighter themes.

 VTech has upgraded it’s Kidizoom Smartwatch and increased its memory.
 The watch takes photos and videos, plays video games and leads your child in “action challenges” that will get ya-yas out at rest stops and in airports.
 It also tells time.